 But Gandhi's strategy was against the British, and not a fellow Asian.
 IPOB ought to know that no African nation had willingly granted independence to any group within its country.
 All independence in Africa became possible after a bitter war.

-DIM Ojukwu initially chose a dialogue that ended in Aburi accord.
+DIM Ojukwu initially chose a dialogue that ended in the Aburi accord.
 But there was a war because Nigeria rejected the Aburi accord.

 Asking for a referendum WILL not give IPOB Biafra.
 Asking people to sit at home every Monday WILL not give you Biafra.
 Buhari does not understand the meaning of public opinion, and he does not respect human rights either, because democracy is non-existent in Africa.

 The only language African leaders understand is war.
 Boko haram and ISIS of West Africa want an Islamic West Africa.
-They didn’t ask for referendum, they picked up arms to fight for it.
+They didn’t ask for a referendum, they picked up arms to fight for it.
 They know that power is taken, not given.

 By the way, why would Buhari and his Fulani jihadists give up the advantage they have at the moment.
 Allowing Biafra to go would amount to depriving themselves of their only source of income – southern crude oil and VAT.

-One more thing, the first Biafran war lasted for about 3 years because DIM Ojukwu fought from the bushes of the south-east.
-The terrain was inaccessible to the allied forces.
+One more thing, the first Biafran war lasted for about 3 years because DIM Ojukwu fought from the bushes of the southeast.
+The terrain was inaccessible to the Allied forces.
 Even the Uli airstrip was covered with leaves after the landing and departure of Biafran supply flights, to conceal it from the Nigerian intelligence forces.

-As the Taliban have the caves in Afghanistan so do IPOB have the bushes of south-east.
+As the Taliban have the caves in Afghanistan so do IPOB have the bushes of the south-east.
 Therefore, IPOB should start fighting for Biafra if they are serious, otherwise, let Ndigbo be.
 “Power Is Taken, Not Given”.

 ~liberate your mind